hashicorp/terraform/website/intro/use-cases.html.markdown

 # Use Cases

-Before understanding use cases, it's useful to know [what Terraform is](/intro/index.html).
-This page lists some concrete use cases for Terraform, but the possible use cases are much broader than what we cover.
+This page lists a subset of use cases for [Terraform](/intro/index.html).
 Due to its extensible nature, providers and provisioners can be added to further extend Terraform's ability to manipulate resources.

 ## Heroku App Setup